 SCHMIDT: Many, many initiatives in the company have come out of 20 percent time ideas.
-Much of the mapping work, many of the search ideas, many of the advertising, many of now the AI work, have come from people working and practicing in new areas.
+Much of the mapping work, many of the search ideas, much of the advertising, much of now the AI work, have come from people working and practicing in new areas.

 HOFFMAN: As Eric says, many of the products people know best — Gmail, Google Maps, Google News, AdSense — grew out of ideas generated by employees, during this 20% time.
 But WHY exactly, does it work?